theobald-software/theobald-software.github.io/content/_en/erpconnect/sap-queries/example-for-calling-a-query.md

 ### Fetching Data

-1. Open a client connection to the R/3 system using the ParseConnectionString class.
+1. Open a client connection to the R/3 system using the R3Connection class.
 2. Use the *CreateQuery* method to create a query object.
 Each SAP query is defined by three descriptors:
 - the user workspace (whether local or global)